dylan-lang/pacman-catalog/README.md

 You're changes will not be "live" until a new release of this repository is created on GitHub.
 A local copy of this repository is cached by `pacman` in `${DYLAN}/pkg/pacman-catalog`.
-To for a quicker update after a new release is published, delete that directory.
+For a quicker update after a new release is published, delete that directory.

 **Note:** this package management system is new for Dylan, and many packages are still